JFalnes/vulnerable_flask_application/readme.md

 ## Installation
-Should work on both Windows and Linux (Ubuntu 18.04), with some minor tweaking
+Should work on both Windows and Linux (Ubuntu 18.04), with some minor tweaking to fit your system
 * pip install -r requirements.txt
 * Create database
+* IMPORTANT: Put it in project folder.
+Ex: flask_auth_app/project/db.sqlite
 ```sql
 CREATE TABLE user (
 	id	INTEGER,